mhsnook/msnook.xyz/README.md

 ## Design patterns

 The visual design of the site is meant to be very simple, not loud, and without too many options.
-For instance, there are not 4 different types of buttons, there are 2 (`.button.outlines` and `.button.solid`).
+For instance, there are only two types of buttons "solid" and "outlines".

 The only theme colors so far are Tailwind's cyan, red, and coolGray.
 The entire theme operates on these; red is used only for error text and